The 7 best ''odd couples'' in TV history

 Opposites attract.
 It's a formula that's served up some of television's greatest relationships over the years, from Lucy & Ricky to the Fonz & Richie.
 These pairings become such widespread TV tropes that you can still find numerous variations of them on screens today.

-In honor of National Opposites Day, here's a look at some of the best opposite pairings on TV.
+Here's a look at some of the best opposite pairings on TV.
 Sure, they fought and bickered, but at the end of the day, you knew they would make up.

 1. Lucy & Ricky

 One of the original "odd couples" in TV history, Lucy and Ricky set the standard for TV couples to come.
 Their differences caused some friction, but at the end of the day, they were totally in love with each other.

 2. Felix & Oscar

 A classic example of two opposites living under the same roof with hilarious results.
 One's a neat freak; the other's a slob.
 They drove each other crazy, but they found common ground as well.

 Following in Lucy and Ricky's footsteps, Ralph and Alice Kramden are another classic example of how opposites attract.
 While Ralph constantly schemes for more money, levelheaded Alice brings him back down to Earth.

 Archie Bunker butts heads with a lot of people in All in the Family, but he's at his finest when he's going at it with his son-in-law Mike Stivic.
 With Archie being an ultra conservative and Mike being a liberal, the two often argued about race, politics and religion.
 These tensions gave American television some of the best discussions during a politically charged era.